keyz/redux-worker-middleware/README.md

 The goal of the middleware is to provide an unopinionated workflow that delegates expensive operations to Web Workers.
 Thus, please notice that this middleware **doesn't** wrap, transform, or shim Web Workers.

-In case you need, Webpack's [worker-loader](https://github.com/webpack/worker-loader) is an out of box solution for that.
+In case you need, webpack's [worker-loader](https://github.com/webpack/worker-loader) is an out of box solution for that.

 ## ~~API~~ How it works
 `redux-worker-middleware` exports a single (default) function `createWorkerMiddleware`.
 Here are the steps to set it up:

 1. Pass it a Web Worker instance and put the returned (curried) function in the middleware chain.
     - Notice that your worker should have the signature of `Action -> Action`; that is, it always takes a complete action and returns a complete action, which can be dispatched right away.
 It makes the API much simpler.
     - Need to partially update the payload?
 Sure, just let your worker handle the logic!
+It has to work anyway.

-2. To let the workers work, make sure that your action is [FSA compliant](https://github.com/acdlite/flux-standard-action) and `action.meta.WebWorker` is truthy.
+2. To let the workers work, make sure that your action is [FSA compliant](https://github.com/acdlite/flux-standard-action) and the `action.meta.WebWorker` field is truthy.
 Otherwise, the middleware will just pass the action along.

 3. If an action specifies that it needs to be processed by a worker, The middleware will obey the order.
 Then when the data comes back, it will be passed along to the rest of the middleware chain.

 ## Demo
-I wrote this middleware while developing https://github.com/keyanzhang/repo.cat, where I need to parse a lot of markdown stuff to HTML at runtime.
-So a real demo can be found there: the Web Worker related part lives in @TODO, @TODO, and @TODO.
+I wrote this middleware as part of https://github.com/keyanzhang/repo.cat, where I need to parse a lot of markdown stuff to HTML at runtime.
+So the real demo can be found there: the Web Worker related part lives in [`actions/DataFetching.js`](https://github.com/keyanzhang/repo.cat/blob/master/src/actions/DataFetching.js), [`middlewares/worker.js`](https://github.com/keyanzhang/repo.cat/blob/master/src/middlewares/worker.js), and [`workers/GFMParserWorker.js`](https://github.com/keyanzhang/repo.cat/blob/master/src/workers/GFMParserWorker.js).

 A minimal example can be found as below:

-`Add1Worker.js`:
+Web Worker: `Add1Worker.js`:
 ```javascript
 self.onmessage = ({ data: action }) => { // data should be a FSA compliant action object.
   self.postMessage({